kmh11/blog/_posts/2019-06-26-replit-xss.md

 I recently found a rather interesting, non-traditional XSS vulnerability in [repl.it](https://repl.it).
 I was inspired to try this after reading a [writeup](https://github.com/koczkatamas/gctf19/tree/master/pastetastic) for Pastetastic from Google CTF 2019, which showed off some really cool cross-origin stuff with iframes.

 In case you're not familiar with repl.it, it's basically an online IDE with tons of features, including website hosting.
-Each program you make runs in its own environment called a "repl" (it's a lot more than just a read-eval-print loop)
+Each program you make runs in its own environment called a "repl" (it's a lot more than just a read-eval-print loop).

 While messing around with how different features worked, I discovered that repls for static sites (HTML, CSS, JS) were previewed in a few nested iframes.
 Specifically, the site preview consisted of an iframe of [https://replbox.repl.it/public/secure/](https://replbox.repl.it/public/secure/), which contained a blank iframe manipulated by its parent, which was modified to contain an iframe pointing to the URL where the static files are hosted: